3674 Peel Street

 rene.provost [at] mcgill.ca (Email)

-He is the author of International Human Rights and Humanitarian Law (Cambridge University Press, 2002), the editor of State Responsibility in International Law (Ashgate/Dartmouth, 2002) and Mapping the Boundaries of Belonging: Law Between Religious Revival and Post-Multiculturalism (Oxford university Press, forthcoming), and co-editor of International Law Chiefly As Applied and Interpreted in Canada (Emond Mongtgomery, 2006), Confronting Genocide (Springer Verlag, 2011), and Dialogues on Human Rights and Legal Pluralism (Springer Verlag, 2013).
+He is also the author of International Human Rights and Humanitarian Law (Cambridge University Press, 2002), the editor of State Responsibility in International Law (Ashgate/Dartmouth, 2002), Mapping the Boundaries of Belonging: Law Between Religious Revival and Post-Multiculturalism (Oxford university Press, 2014), and Culture in the Domains of Law (Cambridge University Press, 2017), as well as co-editor of International Law Chiefly As Applied and Interpreted in Canada (Emond Mongtgomery, 2000, 2006, 2014), Confronting Genocide (Springer Verlag, 2011), and Dialogues on Human Rights and Legal Pluralism (Springer Verlag, 2013).
 Professor Provost served as Law Clerk to Justice L'Heureux-Dubé of the Supreme Court of Canada.
 He was the President of the Société québécoise de droit international from 2002 to 2006.
 Professor Provost was the founding Director of the Centre for Human Rights and Legal Pluralism from 2005 to 2010.

 Professor Provost is always interested in supervising graduate work on understandings of international law which grapple with the limits, complexity, and meaning of that legal regime.
 In this vein, see his 2016 Supervision Snapshot page.